Specialty Food Insights

 Charcuterie and cheese boards have long been staples for wine lovers looking for a tasty, complimentary snack, but when lung doctor Nick Proia started thinking about the different effects these snacks were having on his arteries, it didn’t make sense to him.
 Watch the episode to learn more about chocolate specially formulated for wine!

 On this episode of On Foodable Weekly: Industry Pulse, we uncover another Artisan Food Find from the Summer Fancy Food Show in New York.
 Condiments are slowly starting to take center stage.
-An England-based company, The Foraging Fox, has gotten a head start with their 100% natural beetroot ketchup.
+The Foraging Fox, has gotten a head start with their 100% natural beetroot ketchup.

 Gourmet coffee brands are on the rise (and shine.)
 Fire Dept. Coffee is a newly launched brand with more than just a mission to bring easy-to-drink, yet strong coffee to working class Americans.
 The company donates a portion of its sales to military and firefighter charities, while also always giving military and first responders 15% off.